 I’ll be the first to admit, I really enjoy Drunk Elephant products.
 I love that they make it easy to put together a skincare routine.
 Of course, I appreciate the efficacy of the products and the great active ingredients.
 I even enjoy the pretty packaging and the air pump design.

-All of that being said, Drunk Elephant products come with a pretty hefty price tag.
+That said, Drunk Elephant products come with a pretty hefty price tag.
 With $90 serums and $80 masks, Drunk Elephant products don’t fit in everyone’s budget.